AkshathRaghav/AkshathRaghav.github.io/_posts/2024-01-26-geojson-map.md

 1. **Configure Installation Directory**:
    - Open `gcc.sh` in a text editor.
    - Set `ROOT_DIR` to your desired installation directory.
-   - The script ensures that `srcdir` (SRC_DIR) and `objdir` (BUILD_DIR) are different directories.
+   - The script ensures that `hrefdir` (href_DIR) and `objdir` (BUILD_DIR) are different directories.
 If you do wish to change these paths, make sure that they point to different locations.

 2. **Run the Script**:
    ```bash